vali2wd/PAO2/README.md

 # Alien School Management

-A SQLite database for alien children studying, implemented in JAVA.
+A SQLite interrogation system for alien children studying, implemented in JAVA.

 ## Design

-Repository Pattern
+Repository Pattern and Specification Pattern

-## TODO

-Add Specification Pattern, use more collections